Spring Cleaning – the Broadcast IT Edition

 As you go through the diagnostics, also take the time to go through your applications folders.

 Chances are you will find some programs listed that you have barely ever used – or even noticed – before.
-Some of them may have come preinstalled and others may have installed themselves without your knowledge.
+Some of them may have come preinstalled and some others may have installed themselves without your complete knowledge.

 Regardless, if you do not need them, you can delete them.
 Use the uninstall feature, if available, or the Add or Remove Programs screen in the Control Panel.